Aston Martin Virage: Vantage

-In 2000, Aston Martin's Works Service unit also built nine bespoke Vantage Volante models (convertibles), one of which was built to long wheelbase specifications.
+In 2000, Aston Martin's Works Service unit also built nine bespoke Vantage Volante "Special Edition" models (convertibles).
+These were on the shorter wheelbase except one single example which was built to long wheelbase specifications.

 V8 Vantage Le Mans

-The new European emission and safety regulations made Aston Martin decide to end production of the V8-Vantage line and the final model was called "V8 Vantage Le Mans".
-Honoring Aston Martin's 1959 victory at the 24 Hours of Le Mans, the prototype of a limited run of 40 was presented in Geneva in 1999 on the 40th anniversary of the win.
+New European emission and safety regulations led Aston Martin to decide to end production of the V8-Vantage line.
+The final model was called "V8 Vantage Le Mans", honoring Aston Martin's 1959 victory at the 24 Hours of Le Mans.
+The prototype of a limited run of 40 cars was presented in Geneva in 1999 on the 40th anniversary of the win.